 Other tests for ulcerative colitis include:

 Stool sample test.
-This test checks for any abnormal bacteria in your digestive tract that may cause diarrhea and other problems.
+Some stool tests check for any abnormal bacteria in your digestive tract that may cause diarrhea and other problems.
 To do this, a small stool sample is taken and sent to a lab.
-In 2 or 3 days, the test will show if there is any abnormal bacteria, bleeding, or an infection.
+In 2 or 3 days, the test will show if there's any abnormal bacteria, bleeding, or an infection.
+Other stool tests check for inflammation in the colon that would suggest ulcerative colitis.

 Upper endoscopy.
-This is also called esophagogastroduodenoscopy (EGD).
+This is also called EGD(esophagogastroduodenoscopy).
 This test looks at the inside or lining of your food pipe (esophagus), stomach, and the top part of your small intestine (duodenum).
 This test uses a thin, lighted tube, called an endoscope.
 The tube has a camera at 1 end.
 The tube is put into your mouth and throat.
 Then it goes into your esophagus, stomach, and duodenum.
 Your healthcare provider can see the inside of these organs.
-He or she can also take a small tissue sample (biopsy) if needed.
+They can also take a small tissue sample (biopsy) if needed.

 Lower GI (gastrointestinal) series.
 This is also called a barium enema.
 This is an X-ray exam of your rectum, the large intestine, and the lower part of your small intestine (the ileum).
-You will be given a metallic fluid called barium.
+You'll be given a metallic fluid called barium.
 Barium coats the organs so they can be seen on an X-ray.
 The barium is put into a tube and inserted into your rectum as an enema.
 An X-ray of your belly will show if you have any narrowed areas (strictures), blockages, or other problems.
+This test is not often done anymore.

 Blood tests.
 No blood test can diagnose or rule out ulcerative colitis.
 But some blood tests can help to monitor the disease.